 The founding charisms born with the Religious Orders and Congregations now take the form of rivers watering the surface of the Church and extending far beyond it.
 The faithful come to their shores from different states of life to drink from their waters and to participate in the mission of the Church from the constantly renewed inspiration and vigor of such charisms92.

 Laity and religious, men or women, and priests are united together in a charismatic family to revive the charism that has given rise to this family, to incarnate together the Gospel face that the charism reveals and to serve together in the same Church mission, which is no longer just the mission of a particular Institute.

 The Religious Brother finds in his charismatic family an environment, conducive to the development of his identity.
 In such an environment the Brothers share the experience of communion and promote a spirituality of communion, being the true blood which gives life to the family members and which extends to the whole Church93 from them.
 In the charismatic family, Religious Brothers place themselves together with other Christians and in accord with them.
 It is with them that the Brothers build a fraternity for the mission, motivated by the foundational charism; for them they are signs of that same brotherhood that they are called to live in consecrated life.

 39. New wine needs new wineskins.
 It is the responsibility of the whole Church to ensure that this new wine not only is not lost, but can mature in quality.

-Institutes of Brothers are urged to develop new structures and initial and continuing formation programmes which can help new candidates and current members to rediscover and value their identity in the new ecclesial and social context.
+- Institutes of Brothers are urged to develop new structures and initial and continuing formation programs which can help new candidates and current members to rediscover and value their identity in the new ecclesial and social context.

 The thread of the story: “Abide in my love!”